 It’s called a K9 team because both parts of the team, the dog and the handler, are important components of the team, and the team wont be effective unless both the dog and the handler are trained, motivated, and working properly.

 Here are some quick tips to know you’ve chosen the right K9 team to work with, or maybe the wrong one….

 – Make sure they are certified!
 Being certified by the dogs trainer isn’t enough.
-There are three independent organizations that certify bed bug scent detection teams: NESDCA, WDDO, and IBBMA.
+There are two independent organizations that certify bed bug scent detection teams: NESDCA, and WDDO.
 Make sure the K9 team you’re working with is a member of and certified by at least one of them.
 Remember that being certified by these organizations does not mean they are the best team, or even a great team.
 It simply means they have demonstrated to the organization certifying them, according to standards created by the organization, that they, on a specific date, demonstrated they can meet the minimum qualifications that any dog team working in the business should be able to meet, as described by that certifying organization.
 Check to verify they are certified!
 There are teams out there saying they are certified and they really aren’t, so do your homework.
 The links above to each of the certifying organizations provide a list of teams they have certified.
 Make sure your team is on that list, don’t just take their word for it.

 – They should train with a professional trainer every month.
 Your dog team doesn’t have to train every day, but they should train weekly, they should train with a pro monthly, and they should keep training records.